 During law school, Jonathan earned awards for his oral advocacy and for his academic achievement, including being named to the Dean’s List and earning the highest grade in several of his classes, including Class Actions.
 In 2015, his moot court team represented the United States at an international competition, one of only twelve teams to do so.
 The next year, he was named the top speaker at a regional moot court competition.
-Jonathan has also created two podcasts for the American Bar Association and written several articles on topics including attorneys’ duty of cooperation and certifying multi-state class actions in California’s federal courts.
+Jonathan also co-authored an article about an attorney’s duty of cooperation that has been published in several American Bar Association publications.

 Prior to law school, Jonathan received his Bachelor of Arts from West Chester University, cum laude, with majors in philosophy and international relations.
 While there, he wrote an award-winning paper that compared the work of two naturalist philosophers.

-In his free time, Jonathan also enjoys playing guitar, hiking, and photography, in addition to reading non-fiction and classic novels.
+In Jonathan’s free time, he enjoys playing guitar, hiking, and dabbling in landscape photography, as well as reading non-fiction and classic novels.

 Jonathan Udell, Rose Law Group cannabis department co-chair, talks to Tucson Weekly about cannabis bill HB2050

 By David Abbott | Tucson Weekly In another legislative session that is dragging on to the monsoons of summer, one lone cannabis bill has settled over the statehouse like a dusty haboob, as strike-everything House Bill 2050 provides an olio of legislative fixes that have drawn mixed reactions from across the marijuana firmament.
 While the bill attempts to address several